talios/clojure-maven-plugin/README.markdown

         (let [report-orig report]
           (binding [report (fn [x] (report-orig x)
                              (swap! results conj (:type x)))]
-            (run-all-tests)))
+            (run-tests 'one.require.for.each.discovered.namespace)))
         (shutdown-agents)
         (System/exit (if (empty? (filter {:fail :error} @results)) 0 -1))))

-The generated script requires any discovered namespaces, runs all the tests, and fails the build when any FAIL or ERROR cases are found.
+The generated script requires any discovered *test* namespaces, runs all the tests, and fails the build when any FAIL or ERROR cases are found.

 If you require different test behaviour, you can provide your own test script with the following configuration: